-As Senior Vice President, in addition to fundraising, Decock provided administrative oversight for career services, the office of communications, and the Hamilton Initiative.
+As Senior Vice President, in addition to fundraising, Decock provided administrative oversight for career services, the Office of University Communications, and the Hamilton Initiative.
 His work with the University’s Board of trustees included membership on the Board’s nominations committee.
 He served in the cabinets of six Colgate presidents and interim presidents, and he helped launch many signature programs that drew on alumni and parent resources to inform Colgate audiences on topics that ranged from biotechnology and energy policy to entrepreneurism and innovation.

 As a student, Decock was featured in the dual roles of concert pianist and varsity hockey player in a film (A Day in the Life) that portrayed undergraduate life at the University.
 When he returned to campus to teach piano and music history and theory as an adjunct member of the faculty, he performed several times as soloist with the Colgate Concert Orchestra.
 As assistant conductor of the University Chorus he accompanied the group on two European tours and played the organ at St Peter's Basilica with Pope John Paul II in attendance.
 In 2016 he organized a group of instrumentalists who opened for Aretha Franklin when she was the featured performer in the Global Leaders Lecture Series.